Driving the future of the auto industry.

-Automobiles are evolving … and we’re equipped to support the shift.
+Automobiles are evolving … and Northeast Ohio is powering the shift.

 Located at the center of the U.S. and Canadian automotive industries, with strength in tires, trailers, offroad, motor sports, auto electronics, and energy storage, the Northeast Ohio Region is a smart choice for automotive companies – particularly companies pivoting to electrification.

-Team NEO, Northeast Ohio’s economic development partner, is part of an engaged community of manufacturers, organizations, and institutions focused on the future of the industry.
-Team NEO helps bring manufacturing innovation to life with cluster groups that leverage our region’s unique assets and strengths.
+An engaged community of manufacturers, organizations, and institutions, including Team NEO, foster manufacturing advancements – including momentum in the electric vehicle industry – through innovation cluster groups.
 Focused on smart manufacturing and additive manufacturing, these clusters connect companies, and academic and research institutions, with opportunities to collaborate around new technologies that build on the region’s industrial, organizational and workforce strengths.

 The Northeast Ohio Region drives automotive business success.

 Automotive and components manufacturers have significant opportunity for growth in Northeast Ohio.